chef/automate/components/docs-chef-io/content/automate/ha_cert_selfsign.md

 {{< figure src="/images/automate/ha_self_sign_certificate.png" alt="Certification Creation using openssl utility">}}

 1. Navigate to the Chef Automate and Chef Server instances and check the Chef Service health status.
-If the service is down or critical, then  wait for three to four minutes for the instances to be up.
+If the service is down or critical, wait for three to four minutes for the instances to be up.